PragmaticFlow/NBomber.Docs/docs/getting-started/overview.md

 - [Main web page](https://nbomber.com/)
 - [Roadmap](roadmap)
 - [Chat](https://gitter.im/nbomber/community)
-- [Patreon](https://www.patreon.com/nbomber) - We appreciate every little donation.
-If everyone we've ever helped gave back just small donation a month, we'd be able to bring you NBomber for years and years to come.
-  If you or your company are using NBomber and willing to help keep the project sustainable, please donate via [Patreon](https://www.patreon.com/nbomber).

 ### Why we build NBomber and what you can do with it?
 The main reason behind NBomber is to provide a lightweight framework for writing load tests which you can use to test literally any system and simulate any production workload.
 We wanted to provide only a few abstractions so that we could describe any type of load and still have a simple, intuitive API.